 Backup and Put the Site in Maintenance Mode

-Log on to the admin interface and go to Administration > Configuration > Development > Maintenance mode.
+Log into the admin interface and go to Administration > Configuration > Development > Maintenance mode.

 Then put the site in maintenance mode and click Save.

-You should always use maintenance mode when making major updates, particularly if the updates could disrupt visitors or the update process.
+You should always use maintenance mode when making significant updates, particularly if the updates could disrupt visitors or the update process.

 Delete Drupal Core Files

-Now that your site is in maintenance mode, go and delete Drupal core directories by running the commands below.
+Now that your site is in maintenance mode, delete Drupal core directories by running the commands below.

-Change into your Drupal root directory. normally in /var/www/html/drupal or to where you installed it.
+Change into your Drupal root directory.
+Generally, in /var/www/html/drupal or where you installed it.

 sudo rm -rf core vendor sudo rm -f *.* .[a-z]*

 Now that you’ve deleted the core vendor folders and the file in the root directory, download Drupal’s latest content.
 Then, copy and restore the files and folders you delete.